mattdimauro2/wheel-of-fortune-scraper/README.md

 5. Run: `python wheel_scraper.py`

 ## Why?
-I wanted a hands-off way to catch Wheel wins—turned a daily chore into a script.
+I wanted to create a hands-off way to track if I ever win - turning a chore into a script.

 Built by Matt DiMauro